LeoDevUser/COMP551A1/README.txt

   --split SPLIT  represents the fraction used as the training set --alpha ALPHA  The learning rate
   --batch BATCH  Represents the fraction of the training set that is to be batched

+for the .ipynb to run, they must be able to access the .csv files